dmbarbour/awelon/AboutABC.md

 If successfully accessed, a resource invocation should be logically equivalent to inlining the identified bytecode.
 It is possible that `fetch` may fail, e.g. because the network is down.
 We can mitigate this by looking up resources ahead of time, e.g. during `validateABC`.
 After downloading a resource, we might locally cache the bytecode, and possibly compile it for performance.

 I've selected hash algorithm SHA3-384 and encryption algorithm AES.

-The primary candidate for compression is LZW-GC + Huffman.
+There are still minor details to work out, such as modes and initialization vectors for encryption.

+A compression algorithm is not yet decided.
 Considerations:

-* resources will range 3+ orders magnitude in size (e.g. 200B - 200kB)
+* resources will range 4+ orders magnitude in size (e.g. 200B - 2MB)
-* some resources have large amounts of embedded text (EDSLs, content)
+* many resources have large amounts of embedded text (EDSLs, content)
-* need deterministic compression (no implementation-dependent decisions)
-* some resources are deeply structured with `{#resourceId}` dependencies
+* some resources deeply structured with `{#resourceId}` dependencies
-* simplicity of specification is important, lower maintenance overheads
+* need simple specification: no ambiguity, deterministic, just works
-* space-time performance should be statically predictable and not slow
+* space-time requirements should be very predictable and not slow

-LZW is a tempting basis because it is highly deterministic; there are no ambiguous or heuristic decisions to make.
-LZW-GC is an adaptive variation of LZW that will be suitable for larger resources.
-For performance, we can probably stick with a dictionary of 4095 or 8191 elements (plus a stop code for Huffman).
-Huffman encoding mitigates the larger token sizes, and can be deterministic.
+It's the large resources and embedded text that really benefit from compression, especially in context of mobile networking.
+A reasonable candidate algorithm is LZW + Huffman, or a variant on LZW.
+LZW is not a very good compression algorithm, but does meet the simplicity and determinism requirements.
+I'm developing experimental variants of LZW that leverage a simple garbage collection model (exponential decay instead of least-recently used).
+The GC aspect won't help for most resources, but could allow a common compression algorithm to work for both resources and long-running ABC streams.
+LZW-GC is tempting in this case.

 ### ABC Paragraphs